Vim (text editor): History

+In 1988, Bram Moolenaar began work on what would become Vim.
+He used the codebase for the Stevie editor ported to Amiga (by Tony Andrews et al.) as a starting point.
+Version 1.14 (completed 2 November 1991) became the first public release.
+It was distributed via Fish Disk #591 in January 1992.

 License

 Vim is released under the Vim license, which includes some charityware clauses that encourage users who enjoy the software to consider donating to children in Uganda.
 The Vim license is compatible with the GNU General Public License through a special clause allowing distribution of modified copies under the GNU GPL version 2.0 or later.